 This stunning view is actually protected by a specific act of parliament, and rightly so.
 It is pretty damn dreamy.

 We frequented a lot of the pubs in Richmond, especially for the quintessential English Sunday roast.
-The Pitcher and Piano located beside Richmond Bridge is great for drinks and sharing plates, sitting outside in their large open deck fronting the river.
+The Pitcher and Piano located beside Richmond Bridge is great for drinks and sharing plates, sitting outside on their large open deck fronting the river.

-The White Cross is right on the river’s edge and is in fact partially in the river when the tide gets really high.
+The White Cross is right on the river’s edge and is partially in the river when the tide gets really high.
 The Thames floods on a regular basis and the flooding has become a tourist attraction in itself.
 Time your visit right or you may get trapped here when the waters rise.

 The White Swan was my favorite pub and is Richmond’s best-kept secret.
 Tucked away on a small lane behind the village green, most people don’t know it’s there.
 It is only tiny but there is nowhere like it for an incredible meal and a couple of pints.